 James Ellis confessed that he is not a big Facebook fan.
 Nevertheless, his company has gotten get great engagement and solid replays with live videos.

 Also, to create content that is designed to attract an audience, his team employs the so-called “dandelion strategy.”
 To maximize the distribution of your content, post it to as many places where you audience spends time as possible.
 “Push that content to as many platforms as possible – Medium, Tumblr, Buzzed, Visually, Facebook, Canva, etc. It’s less about metrics, and more about searching for new audiences,” James Ellis explained.

 Guest posting provides you with various opportunities.
 By accepting guest posts on your company blog, you can earn new readers and establish relationships with serious web marketers in your niche.
 But guest posting will only be beneficial for your business if you accept high-quality, trusted posts for your blog.
-Neil Patel described seven rules you should follow if you plan on accepting guest posts.

 Some experts believe that YouTube is still one of the greatest platforms for content marketers, and it’s by far the largest video sharing website.
 It has over a billion users who watch hundreds of millions of hours worth of videos on YouTube every day.
 You can find any type of audience members among YouTube users.

 Creating videos costs more, but if you create video content for a specific audience you want to reach and thoroughly plan your content strategy, the benefits can be fantastic.

 Some businesses underestimate the benefits of podcasts, but there are several reasons why companies should start creating them.
 Besides the fact that they can educate, inform, entertain, and inspire your audience, podcasts involve real people with real human emotions.
 They can help you better connect with your audience, because they’re more personal and they show the real people behind your brand.